manewton/BioReactor-Data-Logging/PROJECTOVERVIEW.md

 ## Project Scope & Motivation
 ### Homework 6
 #### I. Software Motivation
 Winkler Lab, located in Ben Hall, is currently starting up sequencing batch bioreactors.
 These reactors will collect timestamped data from labVIEW every 100 ms, and dump the data into a labVIEW TDMS file which can then saved as a CSV file.
-In addition, daily samples will be taken from the reactor and ammonium, nitrite, and total organic nitrogen (TON) will be determined using a Thermo Scientific Gallery Analyzer Spectrophotometer[http://www.thermoscientific.com/en/product/gallery-automated-photometric-analyzer.html].
+In addition, daily samples will be taken from the reactor and ammonium, nitrite, and total organic nitrogen (TON) will be determined using a [Thermo Scientific Gallery Analyzer Spectrophotometer](http://www.thermoscientific.com/en/product/gallery-automated-photometric-analyzer.html).
 This machine outputs it's measurements in a CSV file with a time stamp.
 Weekly samples will also be taken from the reactor in order to manually determine the concentration of Volatile Suspended Solids.

 Since data will be collected from the reactor in three different methods (1.
 Continuously from Labview, 2.
 Daily from the Gallery Analyzer, and 3.
 Manually), **it is our objective to design a piece of software that allows the user to:**
 1. Combine these datasets and;